There are two kinds of ionized water made by a water ionizer: Ionized alkaline water and ionized acidic

 10) Acidic ionized water is a miracle hair rinse

-If you have long hair, like I do, you’re really going to love this: Acidic ionized water is a miracle hair rinse.
+If you have long hair as I do, you’re really going to love this: Acidic ionized water is a miracle hair rinse.
 Your hair has a pH range of 3 – 3.5, which is acidic.
 But your water has a much higher pH, and shampoo typically has a very high pH of 10 or more.
-When hair pH is too high, the follicles become weak and brittle.
+When the hair pH is too high, the follicles become weak and brittle.
 The result is dull, unmanageable hair.

 A water ionizer is the only way to get ionized water